Gnosder/Gaming/Shadow Breakers/6d Systems - Magic.md

 As a Swift

 2a.
 Choose targets for the spell, which defense it will target (Defense, Physical, Mental), and determine the intended effect.
 3a.
-Expend mana equal to its cost, taking first from your Aura and then from your Spirit, as determined by the rote being cast.
+Expend Aura equal to its cost, as determined by the rote being cast.
 4a.
-Expend additional mana to increase your casting bonus and increasing paradox by 1 for each extra mana spent.
+Expend additional mana in steps equal to the spell's level to increase your casting bonus and paradox by 1 per extra step.

 As a Standard Action

     *Spells are always succesfully cast, the roll is to determine if it effects the target or not.

 5a.
 Make a spell attack roll targeting the correct defence.
-The roll is 2d6 plus the LOWEST of any applicable traditions plus your implement's tool bonus plus 1 for each addional mana you spent plus any other bonuses or penalties.
+The roll is 2d6 plus power plus your implement's tool bonus plus 1 for each X addional mana you spent plus any other bonuses or penalties.
-    * Note: If you DO NOT have the spell's focus, you suffer a -2 penalty to the check.
+    * Note: If you have the spell's focus, you gain +1 to the check.
 6a.
 If there is any paradox on the spell, compare your roll and the amount of paradox to the Paradox Table and amend the spell's effect with the results.
 7a.
 If the spell attack roll is greater than the targeted defense the spell effects the target.
 If the spell did damage, the amount of damage it deals is equal to the difference between the target's defense and the attack roll plus any other bonuses or penalties however, many rotes have a maxium amount of damage they can deal.
 Expending any extra mana removes that limit but increases local instability the the amount of damage dealt over the limit.